International Child Protection Certificate (UK)

 Information for schools and organisations

-If you are a school or other child focussed organisation operating outside of the UK and you would like to find out more about the ICPC scheme, please download our Information for Schools and Organisations Booklet via the link on the right.
+If you are a school or organisation working with children operating outside of the UK and you would like to find out more about the ICPC scheme, please download our Information for Schools and Organisations Booklet via the link on the right.
 Key information is also available in other languages and can be found in the ICPC Resource Library.

 For more information on the ICPC application process, please see our Frequently Asked Questions.
 If you cannot find the information you are looking for or you would like to register an interest in the ICPC scheme, please contact ACRO Customer Services.